-Select all Select all
+Show in Applications EnabledDisabled

 Labels

-Enter labels to logically group applications together or to enable of (smartcard, record).
-You can use these labels in the search field a Dashboard.
+Enter labels to logically group applications together or to enable certain features (smartcard, record).
+You can use these labels in the search field and in the Dashboard.

-Server Labels

-The Remote/RDP application will be launched on application server matching server label.
-Note that each application server has a se "appserver: <server name="">".</server>

-User Labels

-The application will only be visible for users with a matching user to assign the application to all users; keep empty to have no user

-Auto Start Labels

-The application will start automatically at login for users with a malabel.
+Auto Start Labels The application will start automatically at login for users with a matching user label.
 Use "all:" to enable auto start for all users.

-Recorded applications started automatically.
+Recorded applications will not be started automatically.

+Unicode Keyboard Enabled

+Support Disabled

-Start in Foreground Enabled
+Start in Enabled

-Disabled
+Foreground Disabled

-If this application starts automatically (see "Auto Start Labels"), the start in the foreground (max.
-1 per domain). nis application wi
+If this application starts automatically (see "Auto Start Labels"), this application will start in the foreground (max.
+1 per domain).

 Concurrent Usage Enabled

 Disabled

-Allow a user to open multiple instances of this application at the s same time.
+Allow a user to open multiple instances of this application at the same time.

-Ask for Credentials Enabled
+Ask for Enabled

-Disabled
+Credentials Disabled

 Can only be enabled when there are no auto start labels assigned.
 A user will have to provide credentials to login to the application.

 Notifications Enabled

 Disabled

-Allow this application to send notifications to a user which will be sidebar. shown in the
+Allow this application to send notifications to a user which will be shown in the sidebar.

+Minimum Size Enabled

+Disabled

+When enabled, you can set a minimum size to be able to use this application on devices with small screens.
+If the visible part of the application session is smaller than this minimum size, you will be able to pan inside the session.

 Cancel Add